Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Included

-Accommodations; services of professional expedition leaders and local guides; all meals from dinner on Day 1 through breakfast on the final day; most gratuities; airport transfers for those arriving by air on Day 1 and departing by air on the final day; all activities and entrance fees; all taxes, permits and service fees.
+Accommodations; services of professional expedition leaders and local guides; all meals from dinner on Day 1 through breakfast on the final day; some gratuities; airport transfers for those arriving by air on Day 1 and departing by air on the final day; all activities (including private whale watching tour) and entrance fees; all taxes, permits and service fees.

 Exclusions

-Travel to and from the start and end point of the trip; alcoholic beverages; some gratuities; passport and visa fees (if any); optional activities; items of a personal nature (phone calls, laundry and internet, etc.); airline baggage fees; required medical evacuation insurance; optional travel protection insurance (strongly recommended); insurance of any kind; cost of internal air ($1,297 in 2024 and $1497 in 2025), which includes round-trip flights between Reykjavik (Akureyri), Iceland, and Isafjordur, Iceland (to be added to your invoice).
+Travel to and from the start and end point of the trip; alcoholic beverages; some gratuities; passport and visa fees (if any); optional activities; items of a personal nature (phone calls, laundry and internet, etc.); airline baggage fees; required medical evacuation insurance; optional travel protection insurance (strongly recommended); insurance of any kind; cost of internal air ($1,497 in 2025 or $1,523 in 2026), which includes charter flight from Akureyri to Isafjordur and scheduled flight from Isafjordur back to Reykjavik (to be added to your invoice).

 Payment & Cancellation